Our Board of Trustees

 Charly has over 40 years’ experience of warehousing, supply chain, systems and inventory management in the publishing industry.
 He spent 15 years at Cambridge University Press as Distribution Director and was Vice President of Global Supply Chain at John Wiley & Sons where he was responsible for over 300 staff involved in the global warehousing, distribution and inventory management.
 Today, Charly heads up an independent global consultancy focussing on supply chain optimisation where he uses his extensive experience of delivering significant and sustainable improvements across local, regional and global supply chains.

 Dhivya O’Connor, Trustee

-Dhivya O’Connor is a charity leader with over 22 years’ experience who has served as CEO of United World Schools, Chartered Institute of Fundraising and Children with Cancer UK.
-She sits on the Steering Committee of Groundbreakers, a network promoting women leaders in the voluntary sector and is Governor of a London state primary school.
-She has also held various strategy, business development and leadership roles, and helped drive transformative growth at Lloyds Bank, GE Capital and OctopusTravel (now part of Expedia Group).
+Dhivya O’Connor is a charity leader with 24 years’ experience.
+She is the CEO of the Cherie Blair Foundation for Women and was previously CEO of The Girls’ Network, United World Schools, Chartered Institute of Fundraising and Children with Cancer UK.
+She sits on the Steering Committee of Groundbreakers, a network promoting women leaders, and is Governor of a state primary school.
+She has also held various strategy, business development and leadership roles in the for-profit sector, including at GE Capital, Lloyds Bank, and OctopusTravel (now part of Expedia Group).
 She is the creator and executive producer of The Charity CEO Podcast and has also volunteered with NGOs in India, South Africa and Cambodia.